Joel050505/Joel050505/README.md

 # 📌 Projects

-- 🎮 My Endless Running Game – A mobile & PC-friendly 2D game with character unlocks and high scores color="blue"
+- 🎮 My Endless Running Game – A mobile & PC-friendly 2D game with character unlocks and high scores

 - ✅ To-Do App – A sleek and minimalistic to-do list built with React